top of page

 Cannon Beach

-Cannon Beach is one of the most popular coastal Oregon tourist destinations.
-It's most famous for Haystack Rock, a 235 ft sea stack that juts out along the coast.
-In 2013, National Geographic listed it as "one of the world’s 100 most beautiful places.”
-Along with the designation comes the hordes of travelers who travel to see Haystack making it the most photographed landmarks in Oregon.
+Cannon Beach ranks among the top tourist spots on the Oregon coast, renowned for Haystack Rock, a 235-foot sea stack that protrudes along the shoreline.
+In 2013, National Geographic recognized it as "one of the world’s 100 most beautiful places."
+This accolade attracts numerous visitors eager to see Haystack, making it one of Oregon's most photographed landmarks.

-Unfortunately, the day we visited Haystack Rock the beach was shrouded in fog; a typical Oregon summer beach day.
+Unfortunately, on the day we went to Haystack Rock, the beach was enveloped in fog, which is typical for an Oregon summer beach day.
 However, we have plenty of time to plan a return trip since geologists estimate the iconic rock will not erode completely for another 3,000 years.

-The poor weather made for good selfies conditions.
+The poor weather made for good selfie conditions.

 Arcadia Beach

-As the fog lifted, we could see a number of secluded beaches along the rocky coastline and were determined to find our way on to one of them.
-The northern Oregon coast is characterized by large prominent headlands separated by coves with sandy or rocky beaches.
-A headland refers to a point of land, usually high with intense erosion and a sheer drop that extends out into a body of water.
-The headlands are separated by coves comprised of marine sediments and softer sandstone that is more easily eroded than the basalt headlands.
-Four well-defined headlands and their coves are visible in this photo.
+As the fog cleared, we spotted several secluded beaches along the rocky coastline and were determined to reach one of them.
+The northern Oregon coast features large, prominent headlands divided by coves with sandy or rocky beaches.
+A headland is a land point, typically elevated with significant erosion and a steep drop, that extends into a body of water.
+The headlands are divided by coves made of marine sediments and softer sandstone, which erodes more easily than the basalt headlands.
+In this photo, four distinct headlands and their coves can be seen.

-Why is there uplift along the Oregon coast and does it continue today?
-The answer involves an area located about 70-75 miles off shore.
-The Cascadia Subduction Zone includes a 600-mile fault that runs from northern California up to British Columbia where the Juan de Fuca Plate is sliding underneath the North American plate.
-As the oceanic plate subsides beneath the continental plate it exerts upward pressure.
+What causes the uplift along the Oregon coast, and is it still occurring?
+The explanation lies around 70-75 miles offshore.
+The Cascadia Subduction Zone features a 600-mile fault stretching from northern California to British Columbia, where the Juan de Fuca Plate is moving beneath the North American plate.
+As the oceanic plate descends under the continental plate, it applies upward pressure.

 On a local level, the immense pressure caused the sandstone distortions pictured above.
 On a more grand scale the uplift contributed to the formation of the Oregon Coast Mountain Range located 20 miles inland.

-When exploring along the coast, you need to always kept an eye on the ocean and know if the tide is coming in or going out.
-There are countless news stories published every year about tourists having to be rescued from fast incoming tides.
-Don’t be part of this storyline; check tide schedules before exploring the beaches.
+While exploring the coast, it's essential to keep an eye on the ocean and be aware of whether the tide is rising or falling.
+Every year, numerous news stories highlight tourists needing rescue from rapidly incoming tides.
+Avoid becoming part of this narrative by checking tide schedules before venturing onto the beaches.

-This beach is the perfect getaway if you are looking to distance yourself from the crowds at Cannon Beach.
+This beach is an ideal escape if you want to avoid the crowds at Cannon Beach.

-While walking along the beach, we were treated to a pair of Bald Eagles soaring overhead.
-Though once threatened with extinction, Bald Eagles now thrive in abundance in the Pacific Northwest.
-They are one of the largest birds of prey with wingspans that can exceed seven feet.
-Their eyesight is so good they can spot a fish from more than a mile away, and they are fast, able to swoop down at 100 miles an hour to snatch a fish from just below the water's surface.
+As we walked along the beach, we were treated to a pair of Bald Eagles soaring overhead.
+Although they were once on the brink of extinction, Bald Eagles now flourish in great numbers in the Pacific Northwest.
+These majestic birds of prey are among the largest, with wingspans that can surpass seven feet.
+Their exceptional eyesight allows them to detect a fish from over a mile away, and they are incredibly swift, capable of diving at 100 miles per hour to catch a fish just beneath the water's surface.
 Welcome to Oregon!

 Oceanside Beach - Tunnel Beach

-To the north, this inviting stretch of beach is shielded from the wind by the headland called Maxwell Point.
-This basalt headland that soars a couple hundred feet above the beach was formed during the Miocene epoch, about 5 to 23 million years ago.
-To the south, there are three miles of sandy beach leading straight to Netarts Bay.
+To the north, this inviting stretch of beach is protected from the wind by Maxwell Point, a headland.
+This basalt headland, rising a few hundred feet above the beach, was created during the Miocene epoch, approximately 5 to 23 million years ago.
+To the south, there is a three-mile stretch of sandy beach that leads directly to Netarts Bay.

-About one-half mile offshore are the massive basalt sea stacks called the Three Arch Rocks.
-These stacks and other sea rocks as well as the surrounding headlands, are composed of Columbia River basalts that erupted from volcanic fissures in northeastern Oregon 15 to 17 million years ago and flowed all the way to the coast.
+Approximately half a mile offshore lie the enormous basalt sea stacks known as the Three Arch Rocks.
+These stacks, along with other sea rocks and the nearby headlands, consist of Columbia River basalts.
+These basalts erupted from volcanic fissures in northeastern Oregon 15 to 17 million years ago and extended all the way to the coast.

-In 1907, the Arches were designated as the first National Wildlife Refuge west of the Mississippi River.
-The Wilderness area consists of three large and six smaller rocks totaling only 15 acres making it one of the smallest designated Wilderness Areas in the country.
-Today, it protects over a quarter million nesting seabirds and is a favorite hangout site for marine mammals.
-These rocks provide habitat for Oregon's largest breeding colony of tufted puffins and the largest common murre colony south of Alaska.
-It is also the only northern Oregon pupping site for the threatened Steller sea lion.
-For perspective, the middle stack (Finley Rock) is the highest of the three at over 300 feet tall.
+In 1907, the Arches were recognized as the first National Wildlife Refuge located west of the Mississippi River.
+The wilderness area comprises three large rocks and six smaller ones, covering only 15 acres, making it one of the smallest designated Wilderness Areas in the nation.
+Currently, it safeguards over a quarter million nesting seabirds and serves as a popular spot for marine mammals.
+These rocks provide a habitat for Oregon's largest breeding colony of tufted puffins and the largest common murre colony south of Alaska.
+It is also the sole northern Oregon pupping site for the threatened Steller sea lion.
+To give some perspective, the middle stack, known as Finley Rock, is the tallest of the three, standing over 300 feet high.

-However, what makes this beach really unique is an opening located at the base of Maxwell Point.
-A tunnel carved through the cliff was excavated by the Rosenberg family, the founders of Oceanside, in 1926.
-Landslides closed the tunnel in 1979, but concrete extensions opened it up again and a March 1999 storm cleaned debris out of the tunnel so thoroughly that it looked like it did back in the 1930s.
+What truly sets this beach apart is an opening at the base of Maxwell Point.
+The Rosenberg family, who founded Oceanside, carved a tunnel through the cliff in 1926.
+Although landslides blocked the tunnel in 1979, concrete extensions reopened it, and a storm in March 1999 cleared out debris so effectively that the tunnel resembled its appearance in the 1930s.

-By adding the tunnel, the Rosenberg family believed they could create one of the finest beach resorts on the Pacific coast.
-The new tunnel gave visitors easy access to view California the sea lions, harbor seals, puffins, common murres and rare six-rayed starfish that inhabited the beach, rocks and caves on the other side of Maxwell Point.
-On the other side of the tunnel sits the stunning Tunnel Beach also known as Isolation Beach.
+The Rosenberg family believed that constructing the tunnel would enable them to develop one of the premier beach resorts along the Pacific coast.
+This new tunnel provided visitors with convenient access to observe California's sea lions, harbor seals, puffins, common murres, and the rare six-rayed starfish residing on the beach, rocks, and caves beyond Maxwell Point.
+Beyond the tunnel lies the breathtaking Tunnel Beach, also referred to as Isolation Beach.

-Tunnel Beach is a cobblestone beach that is about 300 yards long, framed by Maxwell Point on one end....
+Tunnel Beach is a pebble beach stretching approximately 300 yards, bordered by Maxwell Point at one end....

-and Hatbox Rock on the opposite end.
-Traveling beyond Hatbox is possible during negative low tides but check the tide schedules if you want to explore further.
+... and Hatbox Rock at the other end.
+You can travel beyond Hatbox during negative low tides, but be sure to consult the tide schedules if you wish to explore more.

 Squeaky Oregon Sand